 Calabria, a region of rich history and culture, conceals one of its extraordinary archaeological attractions – the Museo dei Brettii e degli Enotri in Cosenza.
 This place will transport you to ancient times, presenting a fascinating collection of artefacts from the Palaeolithic to the Roman and modern periods.
-Archaeology and history enthusiasts will certainly appreciate the uniqueness of the finds here, as well as the museum's engagement in modern integration and multimedia projects.
+Archaeology and history enthusiasts will certainly appreciate the uniqueness of the finds here, as well as the fact that the museum tells the story of a city that in antiquity was one of the most important centres of northern Calabria.

 The Evolution of the Museum of the Bruttians and Oenotrians – from Foundations to Modernity

 The Museum of the Bruttians and Oenotrians in Cosenza is not only a testament to the ancient peoples who inhabited southern Italy but also an example of an institution that has evolved over decades.
 The history of this museum combines the development of archaeology, art, and historical narratives, becoming a key educational point.
-The official inauguration of the museum in its current, definitive location took place on 17 October 2009, crowning years of efforts to create a modern cultural centre.
+The official inauguration of the museum in its current, definitive location took place on 17 October 2009, which was an important moment in the institution's history.

 Before the Museum – the Archaeological Background